syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/Port.md

 {% tabs %}
 {% highlight c# %}
 Node node = diagram.Nodes[0];
-//Accessing the port by index from the Portcollection in node Port port = node.Ports[0];
+//Accessing the port by index from the port collection in node Port port = node.Ports[0];
 {% endhighlight %}
 {% endtabs %}